On semi-ampleness of the moduli part: Preliminaries

 \begin{lemma} Let $f \colon (X,B) \rar Z$ be a GLC contraction where $B \geq 0$.
 Assume that $(X,B)$ is log canonical and that every log canonical centre of $(X,B)$ dominates $Z$.
 Then, if a general fibre of $f$ has a good minimal model, then $(X,B)$ has a good minimal model over $Z$. \end{lemma}

 \begin{proof} By \cite[Theorem 2.9]{LT19}, we may show the claim up to extracting some log canonical places of $(X,B)$.
+Therefore, we are free to replace $(X, B)$ by a dlt modification, which is guaranteed to exist by \cite[Theorem 3.1]{KK09}, and so we may assume that $(X, B)$ is dlt.
 Furthermore, since all log canonical places are horizontal over $Z$, by \cite[Theorem 1.1]{HX11}, it suffices to show the claim over a non-empty open subset of $Z$.
-Therefore, we may assume that $(X,B)$ is dlt, and throughout the proof we are free to shrink $Z$ as needed.
+Therefore, throughout the proof we are free to shrink $Z$ as needed.

 Let $\pi \colon X' \rar X$ be a log resolution of $(X,B)$ that only extracts valuations with positive log discrepancy, which exists by \cite[Theorem 2.44]{KM98}.
 We denote the strict transform of $B$ by $B'$, and we let $E'$ be the reduced $\pi$-exceptional divisor.
 Up to shrinking $Z$, we may assume that $(X',B'+E') \rar Z$ is log smooth.
 By construction, a good minimal model for $(X,B)$ over $Z$ is also a good minimal model for $(X',B'+E')$ over $Z$, and vice versa.